A Belief Propagation Algorithm for Multipath-Based SLAM: Conclusions and Future Perspectives

 \section{Conclusions and Future Perspectives}

 We proposed a radio signal based SLAM algorithm with probabilistic DA.
 The underlying system model describes specular MPCs in terms of VAs with unknown and possibly time-varying positions.
-A major complication in radio signal based SLAM is the DA problem, i.e., the unknown association of MPCs with VAs.
-To address this challenge, we modeled the entire SLAM problem including probabilistic DA in a Bayesian framework and represented the factorization of the joint posterior distribution by a factor graph.
-We then applied the BP scheme for approximate marginalization of the joint posterior distribution.
-This approach allowed the incorporation of an efficient BP algorithm for probabilistic DA that was originally proposed for multitarget tracking \cite{MeyerTSP2017, WilliamsTAE2014}.
-Our factor graph extends that of \cite{LeitingerICC2017} by the states of new potential features and undetected features.
-The intensity functions of the latter are tracked by a ``zero-measurement'' PHD filter, which improves the initialization of the positions of new potential features.
+To tackle the DA problem, i.e., the unknown association of MPCs with VAs, we modeled the entire SLAM problem including probabilistic DA in a Bayesian framework.
+We then represented the factorization of the joint posterior distribution by a factor graph and applied BP for approximate marginalization of the joint posterior distribution.
+This approach allowed the incorporation of an efficient BP algorithm for probabilistic DA that was originally proposed for MTT \cite{MeyerTSP2017, WilliamsTAE2014}.
+Our factor graph extends that of \cite{LeitingerICC2017} by the states of new potential features.

-Simulation results using synthetic data showed that the proposed SLAM algorithm estimates the time-varying agent position \rd{and the feature map with high accuracy and robustness, even in conditions of strong clutter and low probability of detection.} \rd{Moreover}, an extensive experimental analysis using real ultra-wideband radio signals in an indoor environment showed that our algorithm performs similarly well in real-world scenarios; the agent position error was observed to be below \rd{0.2{\ist}m} for 100\% and below \rd{0.083{\ist}m} for 90\% of all measurements.
+Simulation results using synthetic data showed that the proposed BP-SLAM algorithm estimates the time-varying agent position and the feature map with high accuracy and robustness, even in conditions of strong clutter and low probability of detection.
+Moreover, an experimental analysis using real ultra-wideband radio signals in an indoor environment showed that the BP-SLAM algorithm performs similarly well in real-world scenarios; the agent position error was observed to be below 0.2{\ist}m for 100\% and below 0.083{\ist}m for 90\% of all measurements.

-A promising direction for future research is an extension of our algorithm that exploits further MPC parameters, such as AoAs and AoDs.
-Other possible extensions are to track additional types of features, such as scatter points, \rd{and to redefine the features to be extended objects.
-In the latter case, the BP-based DA needs to be adapted accordingly.} Finally, operation in an unsynchronized sensor network and a distributed (decentralized) mode of operation would be theoretically and practically interesting. \rd{We also note that the complexity of our algorithm can be further reduced by using measurement gating and geometric data structures.}
+Promising directions for future research are to exploit further MPC parameters such as AoAs and AoDs, to include additional types of features such as scatter points, and to redefine the features to be extended objects.
+Finally, studying operation in an unsynchronized sensor network and a distributed (decentralized) mode of operation would be interesting.

+\begin{IEEEbiography}[{ }]{Erik~Leitinger} (S'12--M'16) received his Dipl.-Ing.\ (M.Sc.\ ) and Ph.D.\ degrees (with highest honors) in electrical engineering from Graz University of Technology, Austria in 2012 and 2016, respectively.
+He is currently a Postdoctoral Associate at Graz University of Technology.
+He was Postdoctoral Associate at the department of Electrical and Information Technology at Lund University from 2016 to 2018.
+He is an Erwin Schr\"odinger Fellow.